 Shopify is a platform that a lot of people turn to in order to start selling physical items.
 And it’s very good for doing this.

-However, the Internet is awash with stores selling everything under the sun, so in order to have the best chance of succeeding in this competitive market it makes a lot of sense to focus heavily on niche products — items that may not have the biggest audience, but in which there is keen interest.
-Examples of these might be products relating to very specific interests or hobbies, handmade goods, a clothing line in a very specific fashion style and antiques.
+However, the Internet is awash with stores selling every product under the sun, so in order to have the best chance of succeeding in this competitive market it makes a lot of sense to focus heavily on niche products — items that may not have the biggest audience, but in which there is keen interest.

 5. Sell subscription boxes